Understanding U.S. Global Jets ETF's Unusual Options Activity | Benzinga

 Understanding U.S. Global Jets ETF's Unusual Options Activity

-Shares of U.S. Global Jets ETF (NYSE:JETS) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $23.
+On Tuesday, shares of U.S. Global Jets ETF (NYSE:JETS) saw unusual options activity.
+After the option alert, the stock price moved down to $22.61.

 - Option Type: SWEEP